datboi2001/DBDefensiveStockScreener/README.md

 Written in Python 3.8.1

-Update: The project has some database issues and won't be available publicly.
+Update: The project has some database issues so I will post the source code for the entire project